 To monitor your health, take your temperature with a thermometer two times a day (once in the morning, once at night) and watch for fever.
 Also, watch for cough or trouble breathing.
 You can download VDH’s Daily Symptom Monitoring Log to help keep track of your symptoms.

 If you start to feel sick, isolate yourself at home.
 The most common symptoms are fever, cough, and shortness of breath.
-Other common symptoms include fatigue, decreased appetite, and muscle or body aches.
+Other common symptoms include chills, muscle pain, sore throat, or new loss of taste or smell.
 Not everyone with COVID-19 will have all symptoms and fever might not be present.
-Not every person who has been exposed to COVID-19 or feels sick needs to be tested.
-In most instances, a positive test would not change what a doctor tells you to do to get better.
+If you do have symptoms and want to get tested for COVID-19, please reach out to your healthcare provider.
+Your provider may collect samples to test you or help you to find sampling sites in your area.
 Learn more about what to do if you feel sick.

 For more information:

 - Visit Virginia Department of Health’s (VDH) COVID-19 website

 - Read VDH’s FAQs for Exposure to COVID-19

 - Printable flyer: VDH Exposed to COVID-19 (English, Spanish)